-Business Writing

-Course Description

-Business Writing serves to introduce students to writing situations and genres common in business and professional contexts; use rhetoric to analyze and appropriately respond to situations and audiences; and to practice writing individually and collaboriatively in business genre such as memos, emails, reports, and portfolios so that students will know how to approach writing situations in business and professional contexts.

-Course Outcomes

-At the completeion of ENG 30, students should be able to:

-- Articulate how key concepts such as rhetorical situation, context, genre, and discourse community influence their approach to business writing. - Identify the rhetorical facets of business writing such as audience, purpose, and appeals. - Identify and apply the features of business genres such as memos, reports, proposals, presentations, and portfolios. - Respond to wicked problems and complex contexts through appropriate genresand relevant composing technology, - Work collaboratively through intentional project management using agile, scrum, and design thinking. - Write individually and collaboratively in clear, concise, and cohesive prose.
+ENG 306 - Business Writing Course Description Business Writing serves to introduce students to writing situations and genres common in business and professional contexts; use rhetoric to analyze and appropriately respond to situations and audiences; and to practice writing individually and collaboriatively in business genre such as memos, emails, reports, and portfolios so that students will know how to approach writing situations in business and professional contexts.
+Course Outcomes Upon completing ENG 306, students should be able to: - Articulate how key concepts such as rhetorical situation, context, genre, and community of practice influence their approach to business writing. - Identify the rhetorical facets of business writing such as audience, purpose, and appeals. - Identify and produce business genres such as memos, reports, proposals, presentations, and portfolios. - Respond to wicked problems and complex contexts through appropriate genres and relevant composing technology, - Utilize appropriate project management skills and approaches to collaborative problem solving such as agile and design thinking. - Write individually and collaboratively in clear, concise, and cohesive prose.
 Online Instruction and First Day Tasks This course is going to challenge you in a number of ways and will likely be different in content and delivery method from other classes you have taken in the past.
 The format of an online writing course is different from a face-to-face class, and different from other online classes.
 Given the social nature of writing and learning to write, we will engage in synchronous and asynchronous modes of learning, and a variety of activities both individual and collaborative.
 In order to be successful in this class you will need to engage frequently, read carefully, respond intentionally and in a timely manner, and communicate empathetically.
-By the end of the first day of class you should:
+By the end of the first day of class you should: - Carefully read the syllabus familiarize yourself with the course policies and the assignments - Sign into Blackboard and familiarize yourself with the course.
+It has been organized into Learning Modules that will unfold throughout the term - Familiarize yourself with the strategies for successful online learning at the WKU's Tools for Online Learners Course Info Course/Section: ENG 306-701 Class Time: Asychronous Online Course Site: Blackboard Contact Information Instructor: Dr. Michael Healy Office: Cherry Hall 7E Office Hours: M 2-3, T/Th 1-2, and by appointment.